-- 8.67 The Environmental Impact Assessment Regulations 2017 (Schedule 3(3)(g)) requires the likely significant effects of development on the environment must be considered in relation to the cumulation of the impact with the impact of other existing and/or approved development - 8.68 Policy 11 of the adopted Hertfordshire Minerals Local Plan states 'Development which would result in an unacceptable cumulative impact on the environment of an area either in relation to an individual proposal having regard to the collective effect of different impacts, or in relation to the effects of a number of minerals developments occurring either concurrently or successively will not be permitted.
+- 8.70 The Environmental Impact Assessment Regulations 2017 (Schedule 3(3)(g)) requires the likely significant effects of development on the environment must be considered in relation to the cumulation of the impact with the impact of other existing and/or approved development - 8.71 Policy 11 of the adopted Hertfordshire Minerals Local Plan states 'Development which would result in an unacceptable cumulative impact on the environment of an area either in relation to an individual proposal having regard to the collective effect of different impacts, or in relation to the effects of a number of minerals developments occurring either concurrently or successively will not be permitted'. - 8.72 The NPPF27 requires minerals planning authorities to ensure that there are no unacceptable adverse impacts on the natural and historic environment, human health or aviation safety, and take into account the cumulative effect of multiple impacts from individual sites and/or from a number of sites in a locality when considering proposals for mineral extraction.